-- 6.1 The Committee is asked to confirm it is in agreement that public engagement is undertaken on the location of the new build, with the final decision on the new build school location being determined at this Committee on 14 May 2024.
-Thereafter, the statutory consultation route, associated with each option, will commence. - 6.2 It is recommended that Committee approve the procurement of HNSL to complete Concept Design and to progress the FBC, which will look to support a fixed cost permanent design solution to the capacity issues, and the £1.569M cost associated with this.
+6.1 The Committee is asked to confirm it is in agreement that public engagement is undertaken on the location of the new build, with the final decision on the new build school location being determined at this

+Committee on 14 May 2024.
+Thereafter, the statutory consultation route, associated with each option, will commence.

+6.2 It is recommended that Committee approve the procurement of HNSL to progress the FBC, which will look to provide a fixed cost permanent solution to the capacity issues, and the £1.569M cost associated with this.